 You may think a cheese toastie is just some cheese between two slices of bread, but Meltdown prove that a good cheese toastie needs plenty of TLC.
 What started as a pop up in 2018 has turned into heaven for all cheese lovers.
 Whether you’re after BBQ Pulled Pork with Mac and Cheese or just a simple cheese toastie with all the melty decadence, Meltdown guarantees an oeey gooey cheese pull.
 Make sure to dip your toastie into one of their many firey Meltdown Hot Sauces to round out your visit.

 Well known for their New Orleans inspired dishes, you’ll find comfort food galore at Krewe.
 Fried chicken in all shapes and sizes, loaded fries and decadent beignets, whatever you opt for at Krewe is sure to go down a treat.
 For the ultimate cheesy goodness, look no further than their Mozzarella Sticks.
 Simple is best – just good old deep fried mozzarella paired with a tangy marinara sauce.
 The result?
 World’s greatest cheese pull.
+They’ve just opened their new location in Charlemont Square too!

 If you’re looking to experience an NYC sandwich in the heart of Dublin, Doughboys is the spot for you.
 New Yorkers are known for their luscious sandwiches, so a cheese toastie from here is sure to impress.
 Their menu is full of incredibly appetising sandwiches, with everything from a Pastrambo to a Chicken Bacon Ranch, but the one that’s caught our eye is their Truffle Melt – Mozzarella, Red Cheddar, Provolone, Caramelised Onion and Truffle Mayo… absolutely divine.